franccoina/franccoina/README.md

 🧠 &nbsp;I'm on track for learning more about UX / UI Design.
 Also into calisthenics.

-💬 &nbsp;Feel free to reach me out for working on any of your potential ideas... or just for a chat.
+💬 &nbsp;Feel free to reach me out for working on any of your potential ideas... or just for a chat too.

 📭 &nbsp;You can send me an email at franccoina@gmail.com.
 I'll try to respond as soon as I can.